 Alternatively, you can go to a bike rental shop and hire one.

 The bicycles are unisex, so you can use them regardless of your size and height (the seat height is adjustable).

 All are electrical with a very easy gear change.
 So you can improve your fitness level and ride even further than a normal bike can take you.
 You won’t have any problem if you have to face a steep slope!

 The main drawback is that the bikes are quite heavy, and because so many people use them every day, some of them might not be in perfect shape.
 Check the seat, tires and breaks of the bike you’ve selected before actually paying for it and unlocking it.

-Each station has a System Access Terminal and several Bike Posts.
+Each station has a System Access Terminal and several docks.

-The number of Posts depends on the location, the surroundings and the frequency of use of every Station.
-Use the Bike Post to either lock or unlock a bicycle.
+The number of Posts depends on the location, the surroundings and the frequency of use of every station.
+Use the docks to either lock or unlock a bicycle.